jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2019-08-revamp-notes.md

 ### Introduction

-This project *Encircle Language Spec | Revamp* might be an umbrella-project about multiple topics.
-The main point may be to change the *form* of the Encircle Language Spec documents:
+This project *Circular Language Spec | Revamp* might be an umbrella-project about multiple topics.
+The main point may be to change the *form* of the Circular Language Spec documents:

 - Scoping more sharply
 - Converting to web-friendly format